dnbenso/biobench/README.md

 prior to running the qc function.

 If running the sbatch scripts, ensure you resource them appropriately for your system and create the logs directory first in your working directory.
+The functions assume that you are using the modules system - if you aren't just remove the module load calls from the pipelinefunc.sh script and ensure the binaries are your path.

 To run through the whole pipeline on the command line: